 [Essay 5: Writing from the Point of View of a Fictional Character: Draft 1]

+The truth that I left

 When I was young, I lived in a poor village in 234 BC.
 Our village is cold all season, with no water; if we need water, we have to walk one kilometer to get to a well.
 One day in a peace normal morning, we heard the horseshoe from a distance.
 That day was the worst day of my life, blood splashes, women and children screaming.
 I run away and hide in a cave beside the village, I had stayed in there for three day with a bottle of water and a magical mirror that tells truth, and then I never see my parent since that day.
 I had lived in a forest for several years, I find a place that close to the river, so I don’t need to worry about no water.
 When I was 20 years old, I was founded by a King of England, he founded me and married him to be his wife.
 He had a beautiful daughter called snow white.
 She had beautiful white skin and skinny body with a lot of beautiful dresses.
 I like her, she was so kind and nice.
 But one day when I picked strawberries till night, there was many arrows struck me.
 I was afraid and worried, I ran away and quickly.
 I feel I might die at there, I was screaming and running.
 I have no time to breathe and cry.
 I was weary and my clothes was break in to piece.
 When I get back home, I took out my magical mirror,